 Did you know that ...

-... the famous French writer Honoré de Balzac allegedly drank 50 cups of coffee a day?
+... the famous French writer Honoré de Balzac allegedly drank 50 cups of coffee each day?

 ...
 Johann Sebastian Bach wrote a coffee cantante?